AdriaPadilla/InstaloaderScripts/README.md

 **Allows you to capture all posts in certain hashtag between dates**

-***Important: This script works very slowly.
+***Important:*** *Instaloader does not work with an API in the same way that other applications do.
+Its functionality is more like a scraper.
+To obtain the publications of an old date period within a hashtag, first you have to consult all the publications, starting from the most recent one, and go backwards until you reach the starting point of your capture.
+So, You have to check the date of all publications and discard those that do not meet the date criteria.* ***This script works very slowly.
 I am currently working to improve performance and enable its use in masive captures.
 Not recommended for big captures.***

 **Requeriments**